firebolt-db/godocs/docs/Guides/getting-started.md

 And that's it!
 You're ready to get started with Firebolt.

 {: .note}
 New accounts get 600 Firebolt credits ($200+) to get started exploring with Firebolt.
-Once you run out of credits, we recommend you to connect Firebolt with your AWS Marketplace account so you can get back to making the most of Firebolt.
+Once you run out of credits, we recommend you connect Firebolt with your AWS Marketplace account and get back to making the most of Firebolt.
 See [Registering though AWS Marketplace](https://special-disco-436d3e6a.pages.github.io/Guides/getting-started.html#register-through-AWS-Marketplace) below.

-## Getting Started with Your First Database and Engine
+## Create Your First Database and Engine
-Embarking on your data journey with Firebolt begins with creating a *database* and a Firebolt *engine* which can be tailored to your specific workload needs.
-An engine in Firebolt is essentially the powerhouse, providing the compute resources dedicated to a database for executing tasks (see [Understanding Engines](https://special-disco-436d3e6a.pages.github.io/Overview/understanding-engine-fundamentals.html) to learn more).
-By default, every database is equipped with one general purpose engine capable of writing to the Firebolt file format (F3) for both data ingestion and analytics queries.
-We use that single-engine set up in this tutorial.
-For more information on using Firebolt engines, see [Work with engines](./working-with-engines/working-with-engines.md).
+Embarking on your data journey with Firebolt begins with creating a *database* and selecting an *engine* tailored to your specific workload.
+An engine in Firebolt provides the compute resources dedicated to a database for executing tasks (see [Understanding Engines](https://special-disco-436d3e6a.pages.github.io/Overview/understanding-engine-fundamentals.html) to learn more).
+By default, every database starts with one general purpose engine capable of writing to the Firebolt file format (F3) for both data ingestion and analytics queries.
+For more information on using Firebolt engines, see [Working with engines](./working-with-engines/working-with-engines.md).

 **Steps to Create Your Database and Engine:**